-It should be clear by now that children are costly in our model for several reasons.
-First, each child requires an education investment in form of the endogenous education expenditure x.
-Second, a larger household with more children would reduce utility through the household equivalence scale channel $\Lambda(n)$ , since the same consumption expenditure must be shared by more people in the household.
+Children are costly in our model for several reasons.
+First, each child requires an education investment in form of the endogenous expenditure x.
+Second, a larger household with more children would reduce utility through the household equivalence scale channel $\Lambda(n)$, since the same consumption expenditure must be shared by more people in the household.
 Finally, children require time inputs, which reduces the time that can be used for leisure or labor supply.